nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Automatic archive initial import

-The automatic archive initial import is a special case of a database restore.
+The _automatic archive initial import_ is a special case of a database restore operation.
-It allows specifying an external URL that contains a `tar.gz` archive copy or a backup set which will be automatically downloaded and used to define the database initial state, avoiding the need to do a post-deployment database load manually.
+This operation allows the user to specify an external URL that contains a `tar.gz` archive copy or a backup set which will be automatically downloaded and used to define the database initial state, avoiding the need to do a post-deployment database load manually.
-Initial import can be used for importing a backup taken from a different environment.
+Initial import is used for importing a backup taken from a different environment.
 It is configured in the `database.autoImport` section and will execute for every Storage Manager in the database deployment when all of the below conditions are met:

 - `database.autoImport.source` and `database.autoImport.type` are configured
 - the archive hasn't been initialized yet - `1.atm` is missing from the archive directory